Deepan-Karmakar/p5.js-tutorial/Global-and-instance-mode.md

 });
 ```

 If you find this syntax confusing, congratulations you are a human being.
-Yes, less typing is involved, but for clarity, you'll see all of the week 5 examples written the slightly more long-form way.
+Yes, less typing is involved, but for clarity, you'll see all of the examples written the slightly more long-form way.

 One final note: when creating a p5 instance, you can specify a second argument (HTML element id) which acts the parent for all elements created by the sketch.
 For example, let's say you have: